 Pursuant to University requirements, the Responsible Office for the UNR SoM and the Office of Medical Research have established a scientific review process for research with humans in advance of submission to the UNR IRB.
 This review is separate and distinct from the role and purpose of IRB review.
 The goal of scientific review is to assure that research that is being done is sound in design, investigators have the necessary qualifications, and that adequate resources are in place to successfully conduct the proposed research.
 In addition, this process is meant to enhance the mentorship, scholarship, and educational experience of our faculty and medical trainees with the overall goal of strengthening clinical research within the School.
 Several designated reviewers with in depth clinical research experience in and outside the School of Medicine volunteer time to serve on the scientific review committee.

-- Submit a narrative proposal using the most relevant template available at the following links for the research along with any data instruments, and the PI’s CV, to OMR@med.unr.edu .
+- Submit a narrative proposal for the research along with any data instruments, and the PI’s CV, to OMR@med.unr.edu .
 The “Protocol-biomedical” should be used and is available by registering in IRBNet, the online submission system for human research, and downloading it from the Forms and Templates library online.

 - OMR staff will assign for review and with a deadline of 5 business days for completion.

 - Researchers will be notified of review status, either approved or revisions requested.